DUI Defense Lawyer for Students at Neumont College

 Get aggressive about your child’s defense.
-Protect your son or daughter’s future by hiring an experienced DUI lawyer for college students in Salt Lake City, like Darwin Overson, founder of Overson Law, PLLC.
+Protect your son or daughter’s future by hiring an experienced Salt Lake City DUI lawyer for college students, like Darwin Overson, founder of Overson Law, PLLC.
 To set up a free legal consultation, contact Overson Law, PLLC online, or call right away at (801) 758-2287.
 We are available 24 hours a day, seven days a week, to help answer your questions about DUI charges at Neumont College.

 Utah DUI Laws

 There are several ways a person can violate DUI laws in Utah, which broadly prohibit operating any motor vehicle while impaired by drugs and/or alcohol of any kind.
 It is against the law to: